 The Code of Ethics and Conduct sets forth the principles of conduct and ethics to be followed by our directors, officers, and employees.
-The purpose of the Code of Ethics and Conduct is to promote honest and ethical conduct; full, fair, accurate, timely and understandable disclosure; compliance with applicable governmental laws, rules and regulations; prompt internal reporting of violations of law or the Code of Ethics and Conduct; accountability for adherence to the Code of Ethics and Conduct; consistent enforcement of the Code of Ethics and Conduct; protection for persons reporting any questionable behavior; protection of the Company's legitimate business interests; and confidentiality of information entrusted to our directors, officers and employees.
+The purpose of the Code of Ethics and Conduct is to promote honest and ethical conduct; full, fair, accurate, timely and understandable disclosure; compliance with applicable governmental laws, rules and regulations; prompt internal reporting of violations of law or the Code of Ethics and Conduct; accountability for adherence to the Code of Ethics and Conduct; protection for persons reporting any questionable behavior; protection of the Company's legitimate business interests; and confidentiality of information entrusted to our directors, officers and employees.
 Directors, officers and employees are required to acknowledge that they have received and will comply with the Code of Ethics and Conduct.
 We will disclose any material changes to the Code of Ethics and Conduct, and any waivers that are approved for directors or executive officers, in our public SEC filings and on our website within four business days of any such event.